darccyy/trustworthytimes/news/congressnice.md

-# Congress Introduces Bill to for Everyone to be Nicer
+# CONGRESS Introduces Bill to for EVERYONE to be Nicer

 ## 'Just please be nice' said Congress Leader Buddy Warren